HKimiwada/DreamerV4/README.md

 # Dreamer4 Implementation
 Custom implementation of "Training Agents Inside of Scalable World Models" originally published by Google DeepMind.
-Trained on 8x 16GB V100 GPUs.
+Trained on 8x 16GB V100 GPUs using data from zhwang4ai/OpenAI-Minecraft-Contractor.